-He’s found natural buildings attract people who tend to want to invest in craftsmanship by trained artisans, and if that’s the case, the end price of those homes will be comparable to a ‘conventional’ one.
+He’s found natural buildings attract people who tend to want to invest in craftsmanship by trained artisans.
+If that’s the case, the end price of those homes will be comparable to a ‘conventional’ one.
 But it’s also attractive to the owner-builder because you can save on your building costs, although you’ll still pay a price says Graeme.

-In Graeme’s experience, people come to a holistic decision when they choose a natural home: it’s environmental, in terms of the non-toxic materials they will live in; they can get the opportunity for hands-on participation in the building process if they wish; and they are using materials that are close by, sometimes even on-site.
+In Graeme’s experience, people come to a holistic decision when they choose a natural home.
+It’s environmental, in terms of the non-toxic materials they will live in.
+They can get the opportunity for hands-on participation in the building process if they wish.
+They are using materials that are close by, sometimes even on-site.

 “It’s using what’s available locally in as unprocessed a form as possible to do good stuff with, do good work with, build sound houses with, whether it’s untreated timber or clay or stone or straw.”

-It’s thanks to Graeme and fellow pioneers of the Earth Building Association of NZ (EBANZ) that anyone can build a natural home using techniques like rammed earth or adobe using the official Earth Building Standards which cover design, materials and workmanship.
+It is thanks to Graeme and fellow pioneers of the Earth Building Association of NZ (EBANZ) that anyone in NZ can build a natural home using techniques like rammed earth or adobe.
+The group created the official Earth Building Standards which cover design, materials and workmanship.